secretstartups/handbook/job-families/marketing/community-operations-manager/index.html.md

 ---
 ## Community Operations Manager

-The GitLab Community Operations Manager is responsible for managing the Community Relations Teams operations including Community Programs Applications workflows, budgeting workflows, and infrastructure for the Community Relations team.
-The Community Operations Manager reports to the [Director of Community Relations](https://about.gitlab.com/job-families/marketing/director-of-community-relations/).
+The GitLab Community Operations Manager is responsible for managing the [Community Relations Team](https://about.gitlab.com/handbook/marketing/community-relations/)'s operations including the [community programs' application workflow](https://about.gitlab.com/handbook/marketing/community-relations/community-operations/community-program-applications/), budgeting workflows, and infrastructure for the Community Relations team.
+The Community Operations Manager reports to the [Director of Community Relations](https://about.gitlab.com/job-families/marketing/director-of-community-relations/) and owns the [Community Operations](https://about.gitlab.com/handbook/marketing/community-relations/community-operations/) handbook.

 ### Responsibilities

-- Support the GitLab for Education, GitLab for Open Source, GitLab for Startups and GitLab for Non-Profit Programs and the associated Community Applications Workflows.
+- Support the [GitLab for Education](https://about.gitlab.com/solutions/education/), [GitLab for Open Source](https://about.gitlab.com/solutions/open-source/), and [GitLab for Startups](https://about.gitlab.com/solutions/startups/) programs, as well as any new programs that are created, and the associated [community programs' application workflow](https://about.gitlab.com/handbook/marketing/community-relations/community-operations/community-program-applications/).
 This includes responding to all in-bound applications and requests from program members and the wider GitLab community.
-- Act as the DRI for the Automated Community Programs workflows.
-This includes evolving and troubleshooting processes and working closely with associated teams in Product, Fulfillment, and Sales Operations.
+- Actively participate in the implementation of, and then lead the maintainance of the [Automated Community Programs workflows](https://about.gitlab.com/handbook/marketing/community-relations/community-operations/community-program-applications/automated-community-programs/).
+This includes improving and troubleshooting related processes and working cross-functionally with associated teams in Community Relations, Product, Fulfillment, Sales Operations, and Customer Support.
-- Define and maintain the tool stack required for all Community Operations.
-This includes but it not limited to: Keyhole, Zendesk, Discourse, SheerId, Coupa, Allocadia, Disqus, and Google Analytics.
+- Define and maintain the tool stack required for all Community Relations team operations.
+This includes but it not limited to: Keyhole, Zendesk, Discourse, SheerID, Coupa, Allocadia, Disqus, and Google Analytics.
 See the [full tech stack](handbook/marketing/community-relations/community-operations/#community-operations-tool-stack) list here.
 - Establish quarterly budgeting processes.
-Maintain and lead regular planning and reporting cadence for the Community Maximize the Community Relations team's efficiency, productivity and performance.
+Maintain and lead a regular planning and reporting cadence for the Community Relations team.
+- Maximize the Community Relations team's efficiency, productivity, and performance.
-- Act as a partner to all Program Managers in the Community Relations team to define, implement and refine KPIs/PIs to measure and report the success and effectiveness of our programs.
+- Partner with all Program Managers on the Community Relations team to define, implement and refine KPIs/PIs to measure and report the success and effectiveness of their programs.
 In doing so, you will also be working closely with the Marketing Operations, and Data and Analytics teams.
-- Be the DRI for the Community Relations team's webpages on about.gitlab.com.
-Work with the pertinent teams to produce relevant, enticing and up-to-date content for contributors.
+- Be the [Directly Responsible Individual (DRI)](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/) for the Community Relations team's webpages on about.gitlab.com.
+- Work with the pertinent teams to produce relevant, enticing, and up-to-date content for contributors.
 - Curate and maintain documentation for any team member to productively engage with the wider community.

 ### Requirements

-- Thrive at developing new ways and refining existing processes to enable teams to work more efficiently.
-- You'll love making sure our program members have the best experience possible as they interact with our systems.
-- Excellent written and spoken English.
-Proven track record of creating documentation and process oriented content.
-- Willing to use GitLab.
 - You share our [values](https://about.gitlab.com/handbook/values/), and work in accordance with those values.
+- You thrive at developing new approaches and refining existing processes to enable teams to work more efficiently.
+- You are pattern-seeking and enjoy creating replicable, scalable processes.
+- You love making sure community members have the best experience possible as they interact with our tools and systems.
+- You excel at working cross-functionally or with multiple stakeholders.
+- You have excellent written and spoken English language communication skills.
+- You have had experience working in a customer, or community-facing environment and are able to communicate effectively and empathetically.
+- You are very detail oriented.
+- You have proven experience creating documentation and process-oriented content.
+- You are willing to use GitLab.

+Preferred Qualifications
+- Familiarity using GitLab, Salesforce, Zendesk, and other tools that the Community Relations team uses.
+- Experience creating and maintaing budgets.
+- Change management skills.
+- Experience updating website copy or making website edits.
+- Vendor-management, negotiation, and procurement experience.
+- Data-oriented and familiar with defining and implementing key performance metrics.

 ## Levels